IRC Handicap

 2. Weighing and overhang measurements are taken with the yacht empty with no anchors, safety gear, tankage or equipment on board.

 3. All changes or modifications to existing yachts must be verified with the measurer.
-These may include new or additional sails (noting that some sailmakers are qualified to take sail measurements), new keels or rudders and changes in weight or trim.

 4. Certificates are valid until 31 May each year.